Plutonomicon/cardano-transaction-lib/doc/using-from-js.md

 ## Defining SDK APIs in PureScript

 Developers should start from reading [this PureScript guide](https://book.purescript.org/chapter10.html#calling-purescript-from-javascript) that shows how to call PureScript from JS.
-Our (older) PureScript version is using CommonJS modules and not ES modules, so `import` statements should be replaced with `require`.

 Suppose we want to wrap a single `Contract` into an interface to call it from JS with Nami wallet.